ihmeuw-scicomp/jobmon/docsource/advanced_usage.rst

     # The Task will time out and get killed by the cluster.
 After a few minutes Jobmon
     # will notice that it has disappeared and ask Slurm for an exit status.
 Slurm will
     # show a resource kill.
-Jobmon will scale the memory and runtime by the default 50% and
+Jobmon will use the runtime values passed in the
-    # retry the job at which point it will succeed.
+    # resource_scales dictionary, and on the third attempt will run for 120s.

     user = getpass.getuser()